haziq-exe/TikTokAutoUploader/README.md

 ## 📮 Related Projects

-If you liked this project please check out my use case showcase project that generates TikToks and uploads them using 'tiktokautouploader'
+If you liked this project check out my use case showcase project that generates TikToks and uploads them using 'tiktokautouploader'

 [TikTokGenerator](https://github.com/haziq-exe/TikTokGenerator)